 During 2002, we recorded a valuation allowance of \$38.1 million against all of our deferred tax assets and in 2003 we increased the valuation allowance by \$3.7 million to \$41.8 million.
 The valuation allowance was recorded against deferred tax assets because we determined that it was more likely than not that all of the deferred tax assets may not be realized.

 In 2004, we increased the valuation allowance by \$0.5 million primarily as a result of additional operating losses and tax credits, and reduced the valuation allowance by \$1.4 million as a result of expiring state net operating loss carryforwards.
+In 2005, we increased the valuation allowance by \$2.3 million primarily as a result of additional operating losses and tax credits, and reduced the valuation allowance by \$0.3 million as a result of expiring state net operating loss carryforwards

-We have incurred operating losses in 2004, 2003 and 2002.
-At December 31, 2004 and 2003, these cumulative factors resulted in our decision that it is more likely than not that all of our deferred tax assets may not be realized.
+We have incurred operating losses in 2005, 2004, and 2003.
+At December 31, 2005 and 2004, these cumulative factors resulted in our continued decision that it is more likely than not that all of our deferred tax assets may not be realized.
 If we generate sustained future taxable income against which these tax attributes may be applied, some portion or all of the valuation allowance would be reversed.
-If the valuation allowance is reversed approximately \$22.0 million would be recorded as a credit to additional paid in capital reflecting the benefit of deductions from the exercise of stock options.
+If the valuation allowance is reversed approximately \$22.1 million would be recorded as a credit to additional paid in capital reflecting the benefit of deductions from the exercise of stock options.

-As of December 31, 2004, we had federal net operating loss and research and experimentation credit carryforwards of approximately \$48.9 million and \$9.6 million respectively, which may be available to offset future federal income tax liabilities and expire at various dates through 2024.
-In addition, at December 31, 2004, we had approximately \$8.8 million and \$4.9 million of state net operating losses and state research and development and investment tax carryforwards, respectively, which expire at various dates through 2019.
+As of December 31, 2005, we had federal net operating loss and research and experimentation credit carryforwards of approximately \$50.0 million and \$10.6 million respectively, which may be available to offset future federal income tax liabilities and expire at various dates from 2007 through 2025.
+In addition, at December 31, 2005, we had approximately \$6.1 million and \$5.3 million of state net operating losses and state research and development and investment tax carryforwards, respectively, which expire at various dates from 2006 through 2020.
+Ownership changes, if any, as defined in the Internal Revenue Code, may limit the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.

-EQUITY AND STOCK COMPENSATION PLANS
+6. EQUITY AND STOCK COMPENSATION PLANS

-At December 31, 2004, we have four stock-based compensation plans, which are described below.
+At December 31, 2005, we have four stock-based compensation plans, which are described below: